RobotComponents/RobotComponents-API-Documentation/index.md

 **Actions:** This namespace contains all the classes to generate the RAPID program code.
 These are the different declarations and instructions to create a RAPID program.
 In the visual interface of the Grasshopper pluging these classes and the objects that are generated from these classes are categorized as code generation.
 This namespace also includes the RAPID generator class.

+**Controllers:** This namespace contains classes and methods to interact with ABB controllers in real time.

 **Definitions:** This namespace contains all the classes to define robots and robot tools which are needed for simulation and code generation.

 **Kinematics:** This namespace contains the inverse and forward kinematics class, and the path generator class.

+**Presets:** This namespace contains the mechanical unit presets.

 **Utils:** This namespace mainly contains helper methods that are used in te all other namespaces.
 Most of these methods are also used in the utility components in the visual interface of the Grasshopper plugin.

 ## **Credits**

 The plugin is an open source project initiated by the chair of [Experimental and Digital Design and Construction](https://www.uni-kassel.de/fb06/institute/architektur/fachgebiete/experimentelles-und-digitales-entwerfen-und-konstruieren/home) of the University of Kassel.
-The technical development is executed by the developers and contributors who are listed [here](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md).
+The technical development is executed by the developers and contributors who are listed [here](https://github.com/RobotComponents/RobotComponents/blob/main/AUTHORS.md).

-RobotComponents uses the ABB PC SDK for real-time connection to ABB Robots, you can find the .dll used in this project here: [ABB developercenter](http://developercenter.robotstudio.com/landing).
+RobotComponents uses the ABB PC SDK for real time connection to ABB Robots, you can find the .dll used in this project here: [ABB developercenter](http://developercenter.robotstudio.com/landing).

 We would like to acknowledge [Jose Luis Garcia del Castillo](https://github.com/garciadelcastillo) and [Vicente Soler](https://github.com/visose) for making their Grasshopper plugins [RobotExMachina](https://github.com/RobotExMachina) and [Robots](https://github.com/visose/Robots) available.
 Even our approach is different it was helpful for us to see how you implemented certain functionalities and approached certain issues.